yaeumh/yaeumh.github.io/README.md

 ...and then I started stanning (being a fan of) other korean groups/bands/artists too!

-My second favorite band is **NCT Dream**, here's my favorite song of them:
+my second favorite band is **NCT Dream**, here's my favorite song of them:

 ## **"Hello Future"**